-The carrying value of interest receivable and accounts payable approximates their fair value given their short-term nature.
+The carrying value of interest receivable, management fees payable, BCI cost recoveries payable and accounts payable approximates their fair value given their short-term nature.
 These financial instruments are classified as Level 2 in the fair value hierarchy because while prices are available, there is no active market for these instruments.